 Aurorae are most frequent and impressive when the Sun is at or near solar maximum.
 Solar activity follows an approximately 11-year cycle which attained maximum in 1990, 2001 and 2013.
 Observers in Ipswich have witnessed three magnificent auroral displays since the late 1980s, near the dates of solar maximum: 13-14 March 1989, 08-09 November 1991 and 06-07 April 2000.
-In addition, members of OASI have travelled to high northern latitudes in Alaska and Finland to observe the aurora.
+In addition, members of OASI have travelled to high northern latitudes in Alaska, Norway and Finland to observe the aurora.

 Ever hopeful of being able to witness fantastic auroral displays just a stone’s throw from a nice, warm, hotel bedroom, I attempted once more to obtain accommodation in the Arctic Panorama Lodge in the wilds of North Norway (which I last visited in 2016 - see below).
 Unfortunately, my efforts were unsuccessful and I ended up instead booking an equally nice-looking boutique hotel in the Norwegian Lyngen Mountains.
 Alas, the hotel subsequently went bankrupt.

 So, having obtained flights, airport hotels and train tickets all at non-refundable "low" prices, all I needed for an aurora expedition was accommodation!
 In November 2018, I made the decision to stay in Tromsø, miles from any potential location for aurora viewing, and take an "aurora safari" (these are now big business in Tromsø - every other shop advertises them).
 Later, I made a last minute booking for three nights at a city-centre hotel.